Posted July 6, 2017 by Saadiah Freeman

 One thing to keep in mind, nonetheless, is that what advisors want doesn’t always make sense for the firm.
 For example, Support Hogs love in-person meetings, but have small books of business and limited growth potential.
 Smart asset managers should find ways to meet these advisors’ need for support in a way that isn’t a big time suck for the sales team, such as with interactive educational content.
 At the same time, scaling back in-person support for advisors who don’t want or need many meetings, like Technophiles and Self-Sufficients, frees salespeople to focus their energy on the best opportunities, resulting in a sales team that’s more efficient, effective, and profitable.

-categories: advisor engagement/client engagement, investment strategy, advisor segmentation, buying behaviour, ria/rias
+categories: advisor engagement/client engagement, investment strategy, advisor segmentation, buying behavior, ria/rias

 The views expressed in this publication are solely those of the author and do not necessarily reflect the position or policy of DST Systems, Inc. or its affiliates, subsidiaries, joint ventures, officers, directors, or management.